 - In this frontier world, gut instinct matters.
 One in-house lawyer made what looked like a risky move from BT to little-known internet auction site, eBay.
 Six years later he moved to head up Skype’s legal team.

 - The ability to think laterally and creatively is a must, especially when the application of a client’s technology or content throws up entirely new issues.

 - High-end private sector outsourcing involves complex, high-value and increasingly multi-jurisdictional work.
 Mostly, it is the larger law firms that handle such deals.
 In the public sector, deals involve UK government departments, local authorities and the suppliers of services to those entities.

-- In response to concerns over privacy, the EU created the General Data Protection Regulation, which came into force on 25 May 2018.
+- In response to concerns over privacy, the EU created the General Data Protection Regulation (GDPR), which came into force on 25 May 2018.
 It places much more onerous restrictions on organisations that process data, requiring that records be kept of all personal data, that organisations gain and be able to prove active consent before collecting data, as well as being able to show what it's used for, who it goes to, and the protections in place to ensure it does not fall into unintended hands.
 Non-compliance can mean a maximum fine of €20 million or 4% of a company's global turnover if it’s higher.
-Following complaints by privacy advocates in France – filed the day GDPR legislation came into effect – Google were fined a record €50 million by the French regulator for failing to sufficiently inform users about how Google collected personal data to tailor adverts.
-Meanwhile, the ICO plans to issue a £180 million fine – the biggest to date – to British Airways following last year’s hacking scandal.
+Following complaints by privacy advocates in France – filed the day GDPR legislation came into effect – Google was fined a record €50 million by the French regulator for failing to sufficiently inform users about how Google collected personal data to tailor adverts.
+Meanwhile, the ICO issued a £180 million fine – the biggest to date – to British Airways following 2018’s hacking scandal.